-Wake your computer and open iTunes
+Wake your Mac or PC and open iTunes

 Check for software updates